segmentio/segment-docs/src/connections/destinations/index.md

 [Replays](/docs/guides/what-is-replay/) allow customers to load historical data from our S3 logs into downstream destinations which accept cloud-mode data.
 So, for example, if you wanted to try out a new email or analytics tool, we can replay your historical data into that tool.
 This gives you a great testing environment and prevents data lock-in when vendors try to hold data hostage.
 Replay is available to our [Business](https://segment.com/pricing) customers, and you can learn more by [contacting us](https://segment.com/contact/sales).

+> warning ""
-Please note: if you have submitted any [`suppress_only` requests](https://segment.com/docs/privacy/user-deletion-and-suppression/#suppressed-users), we will still retain historical events for those users which will be replayed.
-If you do not want historical events replayed for suppressed users, please submit `suppress_and_delete` requests.
+> If you submitted [`suppress_only` requests](https://segment.com/docs/privacy/user-deletion-and-suppression/#suppressed-users), Segment still retains historical events for those users, which can be replayed.
+If you do not want historical events replayed for suppressed users, submit `suppress_and_delete` requests instead.